diogomonica/new.diogomonica.com/_posts/2015-12-29-from-double-f-to-double-a.markdown

 tags: [ssl, tls, security headers, ssllabs]
 ---

-Even though diogomonica.com is a statically generated blog created using [jekyll](https://jekyllrb.com), it's always fun to run it through security evaluation websites such as [SSL Labs](https://www.ssllabs.com/ssltest/) and [Security Headers](https://securityheaders.io).
+Even though diogomonica.com is a statically generated blog, created using [Jekyll](https://jekyllrb.com), it's always fun to run it through security evaluation websites such as [SSL Labs](https://www.ssllabs.com/ssltest/) and [Security Headers](https://securityheaders.io).

-Unfortunately, last week when I ran it through [securityheaders.io](https://securityheaders.io)'s checker, I got the following result:
+Unfortunately, last week, when I ran it through [securityheaders.io](https://securityheaders.io)'s checker, I got the following result:

 <img src="/images/from-double-f-to-double-a/f_rating_on_security_headers.png"/>

-This is obviously embarrassing for someone that works in security, and even though my blog has no need for advanced security headers I decided to change that rating to an A+.
+This is obviously embarrassing for someone who works in security, and even though my blog has no need for advanced security headers, I decided to change that rating to an A+.

 ## What are these headers?

-Before we turn those red warning boxes into a more pleasant light green, let me give you a high-level overview of what these headers are and why you should make sure to include them on your web properties.
+Before we turn those red warning boxes into a more pleasant light green, let me give you a high-level overview of what these headers are, and why you should make sure to include them in your web properties.

-- **Content-Security-Policy (CSP)**: allows the website to define a policy around what domains external javascripts, css, images, etc, can be imported and rendered from.
+- **Content-Security-Policy (CSP)**: allows the website to define a policy concerning which domains external javascripts, css, images, etc, can be imported and rendered from.
 Prevents XSS and other cross-site injections.
 - **X-Content-Type-Options**: prevents IE and Google Chrome from MIME-sniffing a response away from the declared content-type.
 - **X-Frame-Options**: protects against clickjacking attacks.
 - **X-XSS-Protection**: essentially useless; it comes enabled by default in modern browsers.
 - **Strict-Transport-Security (HSTS)**: tells your browser to always connect to a particular domain over HTTPS.
-Attackers aren't able to downgrade connections and users can't ignore TLS warnings.
+Attackers aren't able to downgrade connections, and users can't ignore TLS warnings.
-- **Public-Key-Pins (HPKP)**: tells your browser associate a specific public key fingerprint with a particular domain.
+- **Public-Key-Pins (HPKP)**: tells your browser to associate a specific public key fingerprint with a particular domain.
 Prevents against an attacker getting a valid certificate from one of the hundreds of other Certificate Authorities out there.

 ## Fixing the easy ones